Handbooks » Elementary Handbook

 Registration

 Pomeroy Elementary offers a transitional kindergarten through sixth grade.
-In order to register, your child must be four years of age before September 1 in order to be eligible for transitional kindergarten, and five years of age before September 1 in order to be eligible for kindergarten.
-You will need to bring a birth certificate, hospital certificate, or baptismal record, an immunization record, and social security number (optional).
+In order for your child to be eligible for transitional kindergarten, he or she must be four years of age before September 1st, and five years of age before September 1 to be eligible for kindergarten.
 New students in grades TK-6 need to be registered by a parent or guardian in the elementary office before they can attend classes.
-Students transferring from out of state will need an immunization record.
-Transitional Kindergarten and Kindergarten registration is held in the Spring and again in the last few weeks of August.
-Notices will be put in the local newspaper, district website and Facebook.
+Transitional kindergarten and kindergarten registration are held in the Spring and again in the last few weeks of August.
 Students can be registered by going to psd.wednet.edu, or may visit our office to complete the required paperwork.
+Please be aware that our transitional kindergarten program can be capped at a certain number of students, therefore registration may close once the maximum number of students is reached.

 School Policies, Rules, & Information